The Hobbit Tolkien Fan Edit Recut

 • Next begins an action montage using the "Misty Mountains" theme while we see the Company fight all together against the Orcs.
 Dáin/Thorin embrace and we see Thorin decide the Orc leader must be killed.
 Spliced in some shots of Gandalf narrating to help smooth the flow.

 • Now only Fíli, Kíli, and Thorin go to Ravenhill to try to kill Azog.
-Bilbo is knocked out, and Dwalin is not present.
+Bilbo is knocked out, and Dwalin is not present as it created a loose end when Thorin died alone.

-• Fíli’s death is relatively the same, although the subtitle originally saying “then the brother” has been redubbed to say “then the other,” as Azog has no clue about their family structure in this cut.
-Kíli is now just killed by an unknown Orc and Tauriel is not involved.
+• Fíli’s death is relatively the same with only a redubbed subtitle, as Azog has no clue about the family structure of Durin's folk in this cut.
+Kíli is now just killed by an unknown Orc while trying to fight to defend Thorin, with Tauriel not involved.

 • Eagle scene recut to remove Radagast as well as digitally erase him from one of the shots.